-Once you have passed your exam and completed all the required coursework to do so, you are ready to register your mortgage brokerage business.
-Registration requirements vary from state to state.
-They may include establishing a business name and location, securing an employer identification number or EIN, and creating a business structure like an LLC, an S or C corporation, or a partnership.
-You will then register your business with these details through your state’s licensing authority.
+They may include establishing a business name, securing an employer identification number or EIN, and creating a business structure like an LLC, an S or C corporation, or a partnership.
+You will then register your business with your state’s licensing agency.

 Work out an initial budget

-There are several costs you’ll face when becoming a licensed mortgage broker, you’ll have startup costs.
-The required coursework and exam may cost up to $1,500 while establishing a business entity and registering it with the state may add on another $300 to $500.
-You will also need to consider your location, as office rent can add up to $1,000 or more per month.
+When becoming a licensed mortgage broker, you’ll have startup costs.
+The required coursework and exam may cost up to $1,500.
+Establishing a business entity and registering it with the state may add on another $300 to $500.

-After passing your exam, registering your business, picking a location, and developing an initial budget, you are ready to apply for your mortgage broker license and secure your mortgage broker bond.
-Here are the steps you will need to follow to do so.
+After passing your exam, registering your business, picking a location, and developing a budget, you’re ready to apply for your mortgage broker license and secure your mortgage broker bond.